avajadi/portablecdm/README.md

 ## Release notes 1.2
 * Added new favorite system.
 The favorite port call or vessel will be at the top of the port call list
-* Added feature to add system by tap and hold on port call in port call list
+* Added feature to edit favorite by tap and hold on port call in port call list
-*
+* Added feature to edit favorite vessel or port call from timeline view
+* Removed old vessel list system

 ### Release notes 1.1.1
 * Added red line on operations for visualizing current time